Posted Wednesday morning, March 7, 2018.

-If they’re going to be forced to sit through the bad acting and banal writing the candidates stumping should at least say something new, provocative, stupid, or outrageous or, best of all, make a “gaffe” to entertain them and give Healy and his fellow primma donnas something fun and sexy to write about so they don’t fall asleep at their keyboards when they go to file their copy or if they do at least cause them to have pleasant dreams full of whimsy.
+If they’re going to be forced to sit through the bad acting and banal writing the candidates stumping should at least say something new, provocative, stupid, or outrageous or, best of all, make a “gaffe” to entertain them and give them something fun and sexy to write about so they don’t fall asleep at their keyboards when they go to file their copy or if they do cause them to have pleasant dreams full of whimsy.

 Healy knows those repetitive speeches aren’t being delivered for his benefit.
 The candidates are speaking to voters and to three different sets of voters.
-They give the same speech three times a day because people in one crowd weren’t in the previous crowd to hear it before.
+They give the same speech three times a day because people in the crowds weren’t in the previous crowds to hear it before.
 For many people in the crowds, campaign rallies are entertainment.
 It’s what they have in place of lots of frequent flyer miles to cash in and tickets to opening night.
-Healy knows all this.
+He knows all this.
 And he understands.
-But it wears on an elite journalist of a sensitive nature and refined intelligence and he must seek his soul’s replenishment.
+But it wears on an elite journalist of a sensitive nature and refined intelligence and he must seek replenishment.

 Like I said.
 A bad mood.

 Or maybe I was just put off from the start by Healy’s lede.